cossackjedi/demo-project/README.md

 ## With @VladyslavYakymenkoCom

-This repo is to practice the GiyHub Flow in many ways... :tada:
+This repo is to practice the GitHub Flow in many ways... :tada: